-8.16.4 Emergency Alerting and Response Procedures
+Emergency Alerting and Response Procedures

 - a.
 Any person causing or discovering a known hazardous or unknown release or spill will: - i.
 Immediately alert nearby personnel who may be exposed to the effects of the release or spill. - ii.
 Report the release or spill immediately to the ERC and the ERT.
 All pertinent information regarding the release should be provided to the ERC, such as the amount and type of material released, location of the release, and other factors, which may affect the response operation. - iii.
-If the spill or release if a petroleum product or known non-toxic chemical, the person will take immediate and appropriate measures to stop or limit the rate of release, (i.e. close the spigot to the drum or form oil or curing compound) and or contain or stop the migration of the release (i.e. create a berm of dirt around the release) until the ERC and ERT arrive. - iv.
-If the spill release is a toxic, highly flammable, or unknown chemical, the person will first notify the ERC before approaching the spill area
+If the spill or release is a petroleum product or known non-toxic chemical, the person will take immediate and appropriate measures to stop or limit the rate of release, (i.e., close the spigot to the drum or form oil or curing compound) and or contain or stop the migration of the release (i.e., create a berm of dirt around the release) until the ERC and ERT arrive. - iv.
+If the spill release is a toxic, highly flammable, or unknown chemical, the person will first notify the ERC before approaching the spill area from upwind to determine the source, type, and quantity of the release.
+The person should monitor the spill until the ERC and ERT arrive.

-- from upwind to determine the source, type, and quantity of the release.
-The person should monitor the spill until the ERC and ERT arrive. - v.
+- v.
 The ERC will assess possible hazards to human health or the environment that may result from the release, fire, or explosion. - vi.
-If the spill or release is less than 25 gallons of a known petroleum product or non-toxic chemical, the ERC will direct the ERT to contain and clean up the spill or release. - vii.
+If the spill or release is less than 25 gallons of a known petroleum product or non-toxic chemical, the ERC will direct the ERT to contain and cleanup the spill or release. - vii.
 If the spill or release is toxic or unknown, the ERC will immediately notify the County of Maui Fire Department and ask for assistance from the HAZMAT Response Team. - viii.
 Immediately after the emergency, the ERC will arrange for disposing of the recovered waste, contaminated soil or any other material that results from the release, fire, or explosion at the project site in accordance with the County of Maui and State regulations and manufacturer's instructions (if source of spill or release is known).

-8.16.5 Emergency Notification and Reporting Procedures
+Emergency Notification and Reporting Procedures

 - a.
-In the event that a release enters the storm or sewer system, the ERC will immediately notify the Nation Response Center (NRC) at 1.800.424.8802, the Hawaii Department of Health, Hazard Evaluation and Emergency Response Office (HEER) at 808.586.4249 and LRPC at 808.935.2785. - b.
-The ERC will immediately notify appropriate agencies and submit written followup notification in accordance with the Hazardous Substance Release Notification Guideline.
+In the event that a release enters the storm or sewer system, the ERC will immediately notify the National Response Center (NRC) at 1-800-424-8802, and the Hawaii Department of Health, Hazard Evaluation and Emergency Response Office (HEER) at 808-586-4249. - b.
+The ERC will immediately notify appropriate agencies and submit written follow-up notification in accordance with the Hazardous Substance Release Notification Guideline.

-8.16.6 Safe Distance Staging Area
+Safe Distance Staging Area

 - a.
-A staging area at safe distance up wind and higher than the location of the spill or release and its source will be immediately established. - b.
+A staging area at a safe distance upwind and higher than the location of the spill or release and its source will be immediately established. - b.
 Access to the spill or release location will be cleared for emergency vehicles and equipment to be used to contain and clean up the spill or release.

-8.16.7 Site Security and Control
+Site Security and Control